-Before telling you everything about Argentina’s 3 UNESCO World Heritage sites, we would like to share this quote which is the perfect explanation of why we have heritage sites and need to continue caring about them:
+Before telling you everything about Argentina UNESCO World Heritage sites, we would like to share this quote.
+It’s the perfect explanation of why we have heritage sites and need to continue caring about them:

 ‘Heritage is our legacy from the past, what we live with today, and what we pass on to future generations.
-Our cultural and natural heritage, are both irreplaceable sources or life and inspiration.*’
+Our cultural and natural heritage, are both irreplaceable sources of life and inspiration.*’

 Iguazu National Park

-In north-eastern Argentina you’ll find the magnificent Iguazu National Park, better known as the Iguazu Falls.
-Shared with both Brazil and Paraguay, there massive falls are one of the highlight destinations during any Argentina tour.
+In north-eastern Argentina, you’ll find the magnificent Iguazu National Park, better known as the Iguazu Falls.
+Shared with both Brazil and Paraguay, their massive falls are one of the highlight destinations during any Argentina tour.
 It’s a semi-circle canyon reaching up to 80 meters in height and spanning 2,700 meters in diameter.

-On the Argentine side you’ll enjoy front row views as you explorer wooden walkways that wind through the jungle, right up to the water.
-Here you have the change to attend one of the boat adventures – don’t even think twice, just do it! – and travel as close to the heart of the Devil’s Throat Canyon as anyone is able to get, of course drenched as you go under the water itself.
+On the Argentine side, you’ll enjoy front-row views as you explore wooden walkways that wind through the jungle, right up to the water.
+Here you have the chance to attend one of the boat adventures – don’t even think twice, just do it!
+Travel as close to the heart of the Devil’s Throat Canyon as anyone is able to get, of course getting drenched as you go under the water itself.